 Public health officials had expected to get a share of the revenue being generated by the state's new Marcellus Shale impact fee to undertake the new responsibilities.
 But representatives from Governor Tom Corbett's office and the state Senate cut the health appropriation to zero during final negotiations.
-As a result, the Department of Health is left with a new workload but no funding for it.
-SB790, introduced in 2013, would give \$3 million from the natural gas impact fee to the health department to create a public health registry and study air quality and health impacts (O'Connell, 2014).
+As a result, the Department of Health was left with a new workload but no funding for it.
+SB790, introduced in 2013, would have directed \$3 million from the natural gas impact fee to the health department to create a public health registry and study air quality and health impacts (O'Connell, 2014).
 Health clinics, a resource for many uninsured people in areas where shale gas drilling is occurring, have also been subject to financial cuts.
 However, the Pennsylvania Supreme Court placed a temporarily injunction on further health center closings in 2013 (Giammarise, 2013).
 All 26 nurses whose positions had been furloughed dating back to 2013 were re-instated in 2015.

 The neighboring state of Maryland has taken a different approach.
 Through an executive order from the Governor of Maryland, the Maryland Department of Health commissioned the University of Maryland School of Public Health to conduct an extensive health impact assessment of potential health impacts if drilling were to take place in the state.
 The report researched a wide variety of factors, did a "scoping" of community concerns, took baseline measurements, and issued "hazard ranks" for the different factors, with air quality, public safety, and occupational health ranking "high."
-The state of Maryland opened a period of comment on the report, posting links to the report on its website (2014).
+The state of Maryland posted links to the report on its website (2014).

 Despite staff cuts, the DOH does log complaints related to natural gas development, as does the state Department of Environmental Protection.
 (According to a State Impact report, only two other states -- Colorado and N. Dakota -- maintain a database of complaints.)
 A 2014 report indicated that the Pennsylvania Department of Health logged 57 complaints since 2011 (Colaneri, 2014).
 The DOH came under scrutiny in 2014 when two retired employees claimed that they were expected to follow special procedures when a caller brought up certain subjects, including fracking (Colaneri, 2014).
 An August 2014 letter, signed by over 400 health professionals in Pennsylvania, called for investigations into past operations.
 The letter also asks for implementation of new guidelines and reforms such as establishing a registry of all calls and health concerns, and making this information accessible to the public (Garber, 2014).
 The Health Department is currently implementing changes in procedures.
+While budgetary constraints limit the ability of the PA DOH to track over time the health of residents who live near unconventional gas operations through a population-based registry, as of 2017 the agency is tracking health complaints through its newly launched electronic unconventional oil and natural gas development health complaint registry.